rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   using a debugger like gdb or lldb ineffectual.
 - `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well if the linker supports it.
-On platforms which depend on the binary's symbol table for backtraces, this can affect them so negatively as to make the trace completely incomprehensible.
+On platforms which depend on the binary's symbol table for backtraces, profiling, and similar, this can affect them so negatively as to make the results completely incomprehensible.
+  Programs which may be combined with others, using e.g. CLI pipelines, or any developer tooling whatsoever, should avoid stripping symbols for this reason.

 ## symbol-mangling-version